 - Drive employees to the intranet or internet sites.
 With an internal communication mobile app you can include links to important information on your internal or external websites and send your employees to it rather than hoping they’ll just go looking for it and find it.

-How to choose an internal comms app for your business
+How to choose an internal communications app for your business

 Every organization has different needs.
 It’s important to understand that what works for one business might not be the best solution for yours.

-When comparing internal communication apps you should factor in the following:
+When comparing internal communication apps (or employee communication and engagement you should factor in the following:

 1. The specific needs of your company.
 What sort of information do you need to share?